-- Approximately 1 in 10 risk of having to perform open surgery if the kidney and ureter cannot be removed through the small cuts in your abdomen.
-Your doctor will discuss this with you. - Chest infection which can result from difficulty in breathing deeply because of the wound, and reduced activity. - Bleeding this may mean that you need to have a blood transfusion. - Wound or urine infection which may require treatment with antibiotics. - Urine leakage from your bladder: this may mean that your urinary catheter needs to stay in for longer. - Deep vein thrombosis (DVT) this operation has a small risk of clots in the leg veins which occasionally travel to the lungs and cause breathing difficulty (pulmonary embolus).
-To minimise the risk, you will need to wear surgical stockings and blood-thinning injections will be given to you, starting before the operation. - Hernia at the site of the operation-in less than 1 in 100 cases, a small weakness may remain in one or more of the cuts made in your abdomen.
-This could allow a hernia to develop, which may need an operation to repair it in the future. - Bowel injury-this is very rare.
+- Chest infection which can result from difficulty in breathing deeply because of the wound, and reduced activity. - Bleeding this may mean that you need to have a blood transfusion. - Deep vein thrombosis (DVT) this operation has a small risk of clots in the leg veins which occasionally travel to the lungs and cause breathing difficulty (pulmonary embolus).
+To minimise the risk, you will need to wear surgical stockings and blood-thinning injections will be given to you, starting before the operation. - Urine leakage from your bladder: this may mean that your urinary catheter needs to stay in for longer. - Wound or urine infection which may require treatment with antibiotics.